-In accordance with Board Policy, and subject to any State or Federal laws outlining otherwise, students are promoted from grade to grade on the basis of students meeting applicable promotion criteria, including but not limited to academic credit earned during the school year, in summer school programs, or in such other academic programs as may be approved or recognized by the Board and in accordance with applicable law.
+In accordance with Board Policy, and subject to any State or Federal laws outlining otherwise, students are promoted from grade to grade on the basis of students meeting applicable promotion criteria.
 In grades K-8, the decision to promote or retain will be made in the best interest of the child, subject to any applicable State or Federal laws dictating otherwise.
 Students may be placed at the level determined most appropriate by the principals.
 In grades 9-12, students are promoted or retained based on the number of Carnegie credits earned.
 For additional guidelines and procedures regarding promotion and retention decisions for grades K-8 and the awarding of Carnegie units in grades 9-12, individuals should contact the Assistant Superintendents for the respective grade levels.